 Collect and Analyze Data

-Gather relevant data to measure your ESG performance.
+Gather relevant data to measure your performance.
 Use reliable sources and ensure data accuracy to maintain credibility.

 Develop a Reporting Structure